PrincySinghal/Html-code-generation-from-LLM/README.md

 ### Objective:
-Fine-Tuning and Evaluating a Falcon 7B Model for HTML Code Generation.
+Fine-tuning the Falcon 7B for the task of HTML code generation.
+The model was selected based on its performance on complex reasoning benchmarks such as ARC and GSM8K and its compatibility with the available computational resources.

 ### Dataset:
 Used https://huggingface.co/datasets/ttbui/html_alpaca dataset which contains: